ecompositor/titan-rexster-fig/README.md

 The default distribution of Titan runs on a single node, so I thought it would be helpful if there was a modular way at runtime to hook up Titan to its dependencies.

 Enter Docker.
-Now it is possible to run Titan and it's dependencies in separate Docker containers.
+Now it is possible to run Titan and its dependencies in separate Docker containers.

 ## Titan